 Whenever you dive into the vastness of the web fishing for information about Florence, visiting Uffizi Gallery floats to the surface.
 It’s a big catch, one that is considered to be the most important museum in Italy as well as one of the most beautiful art collections in the entire world.
 Very few of those who find themselves in Florence miss the opportunity to peek inside.
 Art enthusiast or not, it’s bound to impress you!

 The gallery resides in the U-shaped Palazzo Degli Uffizi in the historic city center and comprises incredible 93 halls scattered over two floors.
-You should be ready to soak up a great deal of information and even greater deal of art.
+You should be ready to soak up a great deal of information and an even greater deal of art.
 Hence, before you go, it’s good to find out a little more and plan ahead.
-This guide is a great place to start!
+This Uffizi Gallery guide is a great place to start!
+Before you dive in, make sure to get your hands on your skip the line Uffizi Gallery Tour tickets to guarantee you'll be able to experience its stunning collection.

 Cosimo could very well afford it given at the time Medici’s power over Florence was secure and stable.
 Hence, he turned to one of his favorite artists and architects, Giorgio Vasari, who designed the grand building we admire today.
 To make space for the Uffizi complex, most of the buildings in the area had to be demolished including an ancient Romanesque church of San Pier Scheraggio.
 Some of the remains of the church's facade are still visible on the ground floor along Via Della Ninna street facing Palazzo Vecchio.